philos22/PhilosMS/README.md

 3. Move the "PhilosMS.exe" file into your Maplestory folder
 4. Overwrite the original WZ files with the ones provided (copy paste contents from above folder current_wz)

-## Connect to server using Hamachi - Join existing server
+## Connect to server using Hamachi
+Install Hamachi with the link above, create an account and log in.
+Then select *join existing server* and enter the following credentials:
 **NetworkID**: philosms <br>
 **Password**: maplestory

 ## Client Exe file
+Tips to run game successfully (**PhilosMS.exe**)
 - Run in compatibility mode for Windows 7
 - Uncheck reduced color mode;
 - Run with 640 x 480 resolution;